Volunteering with us

 Tools and equipment provided

-All tools, protective equipment and supervision are provided by the Countryside Rangers.
+All tools, protective equipment and supervision are provided by the countryside rangers.
 They will also explain how to use hand tools safely and give the reasons for the work being carried out.
-Most importantly, they will provide tea and coffee (but bring your own lunch).
+Most importantly, they will provide tea and coffee (please bring your own lunch).